ShadowTheHedgehogHacking/2P-ShdTH/README.md

 # All levels and modes are compatible v2.0+

 ## Problems
-* "Air bug" (occasionally P1 or P2 will be stuck in the floating state until hurt when activating a wind tunnel) - Break out with Chaos Blast or move back to the source of the wind
 * Not Compatible with Nintendont Since v2.0
+* "Air bug" (occasionally P1 or P2 will be stuck in the floating state until hurt after entering wind/fan/elecfan objects) [Fixed in v2.1 (not released yet)
 * DevilDoom crashes for some people [Fixed in v2.1 (not released yet)]
 * DevilDoom fight is not balanced for two players (very hard to win) [Fixed in v2.1 (not released yet)]